In partnership with

 When: 25 – 27 February 2020

-More specifically, during the seminar we will explore the following questions:
+More specifically, during the seminar we explored the following questions:

 - Should we treat private provision and state led provision separately?